 I want to learn about that moment.
 The lowest point.

 This moment touches me, because no matter who you are, how you respond to this moment is all that really matters.
 The development and high risk transformations which occur at the bottom are the fodder for the most interesting self realisations.
 These moments are so relatable and meaningful for all because the stakes are never higher.
 What matters most is the the people who bring you back up, the self worth you discover along the way and the bright optimism of a fresh horizon.

 Speaking about and reliving these moments have both the cathartic effect for the subject as well as an inspirational effect for the audience.

-You, now, at 34 years of age, have achieved great career success (by my definition from the outside looking in).
-You write that 2011 was the year you discovered personal development and it turned your life around.
-So it sounds like these were the low years you refer to, aged 24-25.
+You, now, at 34 years of age, have achieved great career success, seemingly.
+You say 2011 was the year you discovered personal development and it turned your life around.
+Judging from this, it sounds like these were the low years you refer to, aged 24-25.